The King's School, Parramatta: History

-Under the helm of Armitage, the school experienced a protracted period of expansion in facilities and enrolments, due to his significant wealth, which allowed him to pay for many of the improvements personally.
+Military drill was established in 1855; in this era, the school experienced a protracted period of expansion in facilities and enrolments.
 The number of pupils increased to nearly 200, 150 of whom were boarders.
-Pupils studied for seven hours per day in summer and six hours in winter.
 As well as religious holidays, there were two official school holidays per year, including a mid-winter vacation from 15 June to 15 July, and a mid-summer vacation from 24 December to 31 January.
 In 1859 Armitage adopted school arms similar to those of The King's School Canterbury in England, which according to The King's School 1831–1981, was due to the erroneous assumption that the Australian school was named after the English one.
-He applied for leave in 1862 to attend to his ill wife and to obtain a mathematics degree at the University of Cambridge, but he never returned.
-By the end of his tenure, he had raised the standard and quality of education to a high level.